G

 Q: Is a WBS the same as an activity code in Primavera?

-A: No. Activity codes are classification fields used for filtering, grouping, and reporting.
-They may support the programme, but they are not the same as the WBS itself.
+A: No. Activity codes are classification fields used for grouping and filtering schedule activities.
+They may support the schedule, but they are not the same as the WBS itself.

 FAQ